tomysmile/frappe_wiki/Migrating-to-nightly-version-(future-v15).md

 ### Setting Single DocType value using `db.set_value` is not supported

 `db.set_value` was able to set single value if doctype and docname are same or docname is `None`.
-This behaviour is error prone and hence we have deprecated this.
+This behaviour is error prone and hence we have remove this.
 Use the explicit API for setting single values instead.

 ```diff
 // Using None